"TRAINING FOR CHAOS"

 (Including Assumption of Risks and Agreement of Release of Indemnity)

-A SRTC Student Agreement will be sent to you with your welcome packer upon successful completion of registration.
-Bring the two-page signed document to the first day of the course.
+A SRTC Student Agreement will be signed prior to your successful completion of registration.
+Please sign it and read it carefully as it pertains to your legal rights.
 If you are a minor, a parent or guardian must sign the document as well.
 Without a signed document, you cannot participate in the course.
 SRTC participants, including minors, will have unsupervised free time throughout the course.
 Any activities during the free time are not part of the SRTC program and are at the sole risk of the participant.

 Payment Plan Policy